 If you or any of your passengers plan to fish in freshwater or saltwater, Florida law does require you to have a fishing license.
 To learn more about recreational hunting or fishing licenses and permits, please visit the FWC page to view requirements.

 When it comes to boating safety, the FFWCC lists speeding and reckless behavior as two separate groups.
-Speeding has a higher incident rate, totalling 63 boating accidents in 2016.
+Speeding has a higher incident rate, totaling 63 boating accidents in 2016.
 Carelessness only accounted for 36.

 Although the waterways are not filled with traffic in the same manner as Florida’s busy roads, excessive speed can be just as deadly.
 Exercise caution while boating and monitor gauges consistently to ensure that you aren’t endangering your boat, or others around you.